Lester and Sue Smith Legacy Tower

 The PICU has over 3000 admissions per year, with more than two-thirds requiring assisted ventilation or other advanced support, such as oscillatory ventilation, nitric oxide administration, extra-corporeal membrane oxygenation (ECMO), extra-corporeal liver support, and other extracorporeal therapies.
 It is a multi-disciplinary ICU, which supports the primary through quaternary patient population of southeast Texas with patients admitted from all major medical and surgical subspecialties.
 Our PICU was recently awarded the Society of Critical Care Medicine’s ICU Design Citation Award at the 50th Annual Critical Care Congress.
 This citation is awarded to the ICU that best resolves both functional and humanitarian issues in a unique and complementary manner.

 The CICU, in affiliation with the Texas Children’s Heart Center, is fully dedicated to critically ill children and young adults with congenital or acquired cardiac disease with approximately 1000 admissions per year.
 Our team of heart surgeons perform over 800 cardiac surgeries annually, including cardiac and lung transplantation, and extracorporeal circulatory support.
-We have one of the busiest ventricular-assist device programs in the country having placed 20 VADs over the last year, and we opened the first dedicated Heart Failure ICU in the nation in 2015.
-Texas Children’s Heart Center was ranked number #1 by U.S. News and World report for several years in a row.
+We have one of the busiest ventricular-assist device (VAD) programs in the country having placed 20 VADs over the last year, and we opened the first dedicated Heart Failure ICU in the nation in 2015.
+Texas Children’s Heart Center continues to be ranked number #1 by US News and World report for several years in a row.